Perceptual error optimization for Monte Carlo rendering: Discussion

-\Paragraph{Bias towards surrogate}
+\subsection{Bias towards surrogate}

 While ultimately we want to optimize \wrt the ground-truth image, in practice we have to rely on a surrogate.
-In our experiments we use reasonably high-quality surrogates, shown in \cref{fig:surrogates}, to best showcase the capabilities of our framework.
+In our experiments we use reasonably high-quality surrogates, shown in \cref{fig:surrogates}, to best demonstrate the capabilities of our framework.
 But when using a surrogate of low quality, fitting too closely to it can produce an estimate with artifacts.
 In such cases less aggressive fitting may yield \emph{lower} perceptual error.
-To explore the trade-off we augment the error $\Energy$ with a term that penalizes large deviations from the initial image $\EstimatedImage_\mathrm{init}$ (see derivation in supplemental Section 3):
+To explore the trade-off, in \cref{sec:BiasConfidenceEnergy} we augment the perceptual error with a term that penalizes deviations from the initial estimate $\EstimatedImageInit$ (which case of \vertical optimization is obtained by averaging the input per-pixel estimates):